-We have identified DOD's public highway needs in the Strategic Highway Network (STRAHNET).
+We have identified DOD's public highway needs in the STRAHNET.
 STRAHNET is a system of highways, including the Interstate System.
 The system includes the “last mile” of STRAHNET Connectors that link important military installations and ports to major components of the STRAHNET.
 Together, STRAHNET and the Connectors define the total minimum public highway network necessary to support Defense deployment needs.

 In addition, we also establish policy and provide guidance on how the DOD uses the public highway system.
 We assist the military in highway movement problems, work to ensure highway safety, and help guarantee the highways' readiness condition for deployment.